-You can receive sedation during the gastroscopy.
+We recommend that you use sedation during the endoscopic ultrasound.
 This is also referred to as a sedative or sleep-inducing drug.

 Sedation is not the same as an anesthetic.
 The sedation ensures that you feel sleepy during the examination.
 This reduces any anxiety that you may feel.
-However, the use of sedation slightly increases the risk of complications.